Lensbirdie & her Lensbabies

 I purchased my first Composer, half on impulse, during a lunch break in the fall of 2010.
 It came with the Double Glass optic and the default aperture disk set.
 I must admit that I struggled quite a bit at first — finding a balance between the right amount of focus and blur — but I never considered giving up.
 Some strive for perfection in their photography, while I resonate deeper with images that some would consider imperfect — and, as such, perhaps closer to reality than the technically perfect ones.
 Lensbaby’s magical bent and blurry look is spot on for my life experience and photography style.

-My Lensbaby gear has become my go-to optics; I only use “normal” lenses for volunteer assignments, most often of the documentary type (music festivals, concerts, TEDx talks).
+My Lensbaby lenses have become my go-to optics; I now use conventional lenses almost exclusively for volunteer assignments, most often documentary work such as music festivals, concerts, and TEDx talks.
 Even then, I make sure to add a little LB magic..!

 Camera club activity and organisational positions

-An eager amateur, I am, of course, a camera club member.
-I’ve served as the deputy chairman of the Norwegian Photographic Society (2017–2021) and as the editor-in-chief of their online membership magazine for five years (2016–2022).
-I’ve been a member of the board at the Nordic Photographic Society since 2021 and at the Norwegian Nature Photography Festival—the largest of its kind in the Nordic countries—since 2020.
+As an enthusiastic amateur photographer, I have long been active in the camera club community.
+I served as deputy chair of the Norwegian Photographic Society (2017–2021) and as the editor-in-chief of their online membership magazine for five years (2016–2022).
+Since 2025, I have again been serving on the board.
+I have also been a board member of the Nordic Photographic Society since 2021 and of the Norwegian Nature Photography Festival—the largest festival of its kind in the Nordic countries—since 2020.

-During the fall of 2017, I opened my very own photo gallery, where I showcased my own and other hobbyist photograpers’ work.
-The gallery gathered a group of like-minded enthusiasts — we had weekly meetups, where we either photographed something together or taught each other some nifty editing tricks.
-We started the weekends by having coffee together every Saturday morning.
-Since the pandemic, the activity has sadly dwindled, and the gallery has been put on hold.
+In the autumn of 2017, I opened my own photo gallery, showcasing both my own work and that of fellow amateur photographers.
+The gallery became a gathering place for like-minded enthusiasts, with weekly meetups where we either went out photographing together or shared editing techniques and workflow tips.
+We also started each weekend with coffee together on Saturday mornings.
+Following the pandemic, the activity gradually dwindled, and the gallery has since been put on hold.

 Photographic achievements